vloop/midiccmap/README.md

 This means a scaling has to be applied

-The output will only have 128 distinct values anyway
+The output can only have 128 distinct values anyway

-The output resolution or range has to be sacrified
+The output resolution and/or the range have to be reduced

 ## Installation